danielbarnes175/BossFightBattlegrounds/README.md

     - [Running Web and Authentication Server](#running-web-and-authentication-server)
     - [Running Test](#running-test)

 <!-- /code_chunk_output -->

 ---

 ### About

-Boss Fight battlground is a 2d Sidescroller written in C# with the help of the Monogame.
-Monogame is a very basic game engine that simply gives you access to a abstract rendering system api that works across almost every platform and then a simple game loop.
-This leaves the rest for us to create and develop into our game.
+Boss Fight battlground is a 2D side scrolling action game written in C#.
+It uses the Monogame framework to enable easy cross platform rendering, and a simple game loop.
+On top of this, we built a functioning game engine, game server, and game client.
+This project was creating at Iowa State University for the class Computer Science 309: Software Development Practices.
+It was voted upon by the class as the #1 project in the class of 78 projects.

 ### Setup